 There are several resources to assist you in providing quality spiritual care.
-Many of these frameworks have been developed in consultation with practitioners and health services.
+Many of these have been developed in consultation with practitioners and health services.

-Spiritual Health Victoria has developed several standards and frameworks over the last year.
+Spiritual Health Victoria has developed several guidelines and frameworks over the last years.
 Spiritual Care Australia, the professional association for spiritual care practitioners also published their standards in 2013.